filbertlai/ENGG1340group56/README.md

 (When the expenditure in the specific category exceed the budget plan, an automatical notification will be generated to remind the user to reduce expenditure in that category so that long-term financial plan can be maintained)

-- **Preset the regular income and expenses**

-(Users can preset regular income, such as working salary since it is constant in a period of time)

-(Users can also preset some daily expenditures as it might be constant in a period of time, such as the transportation expenses.
-Confirmation will be asked before recording)

 **Assumptions:**